gyro802b/mod-arith-grokking-llc/README.md

 Well, this was a learning project for me to get familiar with the ecosystem.
 But if I had to continue:

 1. Fix code quality: There's a lot missing.
-No checkpointing currently, ablation code is unpolished, SGLD hyperparameters could be better, ablation could be parallelized, everything could be logged and exported rather than just kept floating in a run notebook.
+No checkpointing currently, everything packed into a colab notebook, ablation code is unpolished, SGLD hyperparameters could be better, ablation could be parallelized, everything could be logged and exported better.
 2. Implement full analysis from Pizza/Clock: Currently I'm just placing my faith in the 2 core algorithm metrics.
 There's a lot more that Pizza/Clock did.
 3. Perform *many* more ablations on ConstAttn vs Regular Transformer.
 If there is some pattern in how LLC varies across model types, it should be durable through ablations, provided that the algorithms learned remain similar.